nenadmarinkovic/cli-weather/README.md

 # Weather CLI ☀️

-A Go (golang) CLI application for weather forecast.
+A Go CLI application for weather forecast in your Terminal.

 ## Usage

-Make sure you add .env file with your own API key, like:
+Make sure you add .env file with your own API key from https://www.weatherapi.com/, like:

 ```shell
 export WEATHER_API_KEY=123456789ABCD